INIT-REF/ASM_Euler/README.md

 The Palindrome check works by reversing the current product.
 I continuously divide the product by 10 and add the remainder to the reverse.
 Then the reverse is multiplied by 10 to "make room" for the next remainder.

 ### 007
-The upper bound for the prime sieve can be found with the fact that the Nth prime number is guaranteed to be less that N * (ln N + ln(ln N))
+The upper bound for the prime sieve can be found with the fact that the Nth prime number is guaranteed to be less that N * (ln N + ln(ln N)).